YY-TMU/DIPAN/README.md

 # DIPAN

 ## Description
 DIPAN is designed to identify neoantigens originating from intronic polyadenylation (IPA) events detected in tumor transcriptomes.
-These IPA-derived neoantigens have the potential to be presented by the MHC I complex and detected using mass spectrometry data.
+These IPA-derived neoantigens have the potential to be presented by the MHC I molecules.

 ## Installation
 DIPAN incorporates Python and Bash scripts.
 To set up the required environment, use the provided `environment.yaml` file to create a conda virtual environment.